LuGomes/docker-k8s/README.md

-Notes on Udemy Course - **Docker and Kubernetes: The Complete Guide**
+Notes on Udemy Course: [Docker and Kubernetes: The Complete Guide](https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide)

 - Why use Docker?